 I understand and agree that Administrator does not and will not provide, through its website, workshops, or otherwise, any investment advice, structure, guidance, or strategies, or any tax advice, legal advice, due diligence, research, recording or title services, or endorsement of professional relationships ("Advisory Activities").
-I understand and agree that Administrator has not made, through its website, workshops, or otherwise, any representations, warranties, promises, or guarantees regarding any investment, including, but not limited to, the quality and/or suitability of an investment, investment performance, preservation of capital, reactivities "Advisory Activities and/or thics, or an investment is compliance with the Employee Retirement Income Security interests, the credibility of business practices and/or ethics, or an investment scompliance with the Employee Retirement Income Securities Act ("ERISA"), the Internal Revenue Code ("IRC"), or any federal, state, or local law or regulation, including, but not limited to, applicable securities laws ("Investment Representations").
-If I desire Advisory Activities and/or Investment Representations, and/or financial professionals.
-I am ware of the transactions prohibited Vites and/or Investment Representations and represent that I will not participate in or request Administrator to participate in any Prohibited Transactions.
-Understanding and acknowledging that Administrator will not provide me with, and has at no time provided me with, any Advisory Activities, Investment Representations, a or Prohibited Transactions, I fully, finally, and forever release and discharge Administrator from all claims relating to and arising from, in the broadest sense, Advisory Activities, Investment Representations, or Prohibited Transactions.
+I understand and agree that Administrator has not made, through its website, workshops, or otherwise, any representations, warranties, promises, or guarantees regarding any investment, including, but not limited to, the quality and/or suitability of an investment performance, preservation of capital, return on capital, feasibility of an investment strategy, security lien positions, placement of security interests, the credibility of business practices and/or ethics, or an investment's compliance with the Employee Retirement Income Securities Act ("ERISA"), the Internal Revenue Code ("IRC"), or any federal, state, or local law or regulation, including, but not limited to, applicable securities and/or financial professionals.

+l am aware of the transactions prohibited by Internal Revenue Code Section 4975 ("Prohibited Transactions") and warrant and represent that I will not participate in or request Administrator to participate in any Prohibited Transaction.

+Understanding and acknowledging that Administrator will not provide me with, and has at no time provided me with, any Advisory Activities, Investment Representations, or Prohibited Transactions, I fully, finally, and forever release and discharge Administrator from all claims relating to and arising from, in the broadest sense, Advisory Activities, Investment Representations, and Prohibited Transactions.
+I covenant not to sue or otherwise assert against Administrator, in any forum, any claim of any nature whatsoever, which I had, now have, or may purport to have related to or arising out of Advisory Activities, Investment Representations, or Prohibited Transactions.
 This release extends to all claims, whether known or unknown, past, present, or future.
-My release will remain effective as a full and complete release notwithstanding my discovery of new fact and/or claims.
+My release will remain effective as a full and complete release notwithstanding my discovery of new facts and/or claims.

-If I elect to transfer assets from another custodian and/or administrator to the Account, then I hold harmless and fully indemnify Administrator and Custodian from and against claims, action, omissions, damages, liabilities, obligations, penalties, fines, judgments, deficiencies, losses, costs, expenses, assessments (including without limitation, interest, penalties, and reasonable attorneys' fees) arising from or relating to the transferred assets, in the broadest sense, prior to the date Custodian comes into possession of the assets designated for transfer to the Account.
+If I elect to transfer assets from another custodian and/or administrator to the Account, then I hold harmless and fully indemnify Administrator and Custodian from and against claims, action, omissions, damages, liabilities, obligations, penalties, fines, judgments, deficiencies, losses, costs, expense, assessments (including without limitation, interest, penalties, and reasonable attorneys' fees) arising from or relating to the transferred assets, in the broadest sense, prior to the date Custodian comes into possession of the assets designated for transfer to the Account.
 Neither Custodian nor Administrator has any duty or responsibility to investigate or take any action regarding actions or omissions completed by a prior custodian or administrator of accounts and assets held by me and/or for my benefit.

-I further hold harmless and fully indemnify Administrator from and against all claims, actions, omissions, damages, liabilities, obligations, penalties, fines, judgments, deficiencies, losses, costs, expenses, assessments (including without limitation, interest, penalties, and reasonable attorneys' fees) arising from or relating to: (i) any action taken by Administrator or Custodian in reliance upon my instructions, designations, or representations; (ii) any action taken by Administrator or Custodian in exercising a right or power of Administrator or Custodian; (iii) any Advisory Activities, Investment Representations, or Prohibited Transaction; (iv) my actions or missions in investigating, reviewing, and selecting investments; and (v) any action or omission of a third party regarding the Account or its assets; (vi) any claim made by a third-party related to my Account whereby Administrator or Custodian is named as a party.
+I further hold harmless and fully indemnify Administrator from and against all claims, actions, omissions, damages, liabilities, obligations, penalties, fines, judgments, deficiencies, losses, costs, expenses, assessments (including without limitation, interest, penalties, and reasonable attorneys' fees) arising from or relating to: (i) any action taken by Administrator or Custodian in reliance upon my instructions, designations, or representations; (ii) any action taken by Administrator or Custodian in exercising a right or power of Administrator or Custodian; (iii) any Advisory Activities, Investment Representations, or Prohibited Transaction; (iv) my actions or omissions in investigating, reviewing, and selecting investments; and (v) any action or omission of a third party regarding the Account or its assets; (vi) any claim made by a third-party related to my Account whereby Administrator or Custodian is a party.